 Founded: 1755 Founder: Jean-Marc Vacheron Location: Geneva, Switzerland

-Swiss brand Vahceron Constantin is the world’s longest running uninterrupted watch manufacturer.
+Swiss brand Vacheron Constantin is the world’s longest-running uninterrupted watch manufacturer.
 Its timepieces are considered as some of the holy trinity watches.

 This brand is very much about exclusivity.
-And no more so than with their made to measure watchmaking service that they offer.
+And no more so than with their made-to-measure watchmaking service.
 These exclusive pieces are referred to as Les Cabinotiers.

 Their Overseas Collection stands out.
 It’s a range that suits the luxe world traveler.
 Their Overseas World Time watch can display an astounding 37 time zones!

 Their most affordable timepiece to date is in their Patrimony.